Colorado Bend State Park: Hiking trails

 The Spicewood Springs trail, one of the hiking trails in the park, has numerous creek crossings.
 The trail is 2.5 mi-long one way, but hikers can take a slightly different hike back.
 It has numerous spring-fed swimming holes along the trail.

 The Gorman Creek trail is divided into a blue-marker loop and a yellow-marker loop, with dry chaparral terrain.
 The highlights of the park trails are a travertine creek on the east, and a large waterfall with caves on the west.
 A protected portion of the park is open by guided tour only.
 The Gorman Spring and a few other springs feed Gorman Creek, which then descends a spectacular 65 ft, forming what is known as Gorman Falls.
 The tour is a 1.5 mi round-trip trail leading to the spectacular waterfall, which is formed by fern-covered travertine.
 The self-guided Gorman Spring trail and the trail to the waterfall are now open to the public during regular park hours.
 Also, many wild-cave tour opportunities are available, ranging in difficulty from walking to crawling.

-Flora and fauna
+Nature

+The park has many of the karst features typically seen in the Texas Hill Country, with many sinkholes, caves, and springs.

+Plants

 A variety of flowers can be found in Colorado Bend State Park.